IvanG16/Desafios/Calculator/README.md

 -The scientific mode for the calculator is not yet available for this version and so the button currently does nothing.

 -Parenthesis will only display for negative numbers to comply with the rule of operators shouldn't be next to eachother.
 In the future there may be a button for specifically using paranthesis while complying with the priority rule when doing an operation.

+-The square root function is not yet implemented but it is thought out to be in future versions.